-The Fund classifies cash and cash equivalents and deposits with licensed financial institutions as financial assets at amortised cost as these financial assets are held to collect contractual cash flows consisting of the amount outstanding.
+The Fund classifies cash and cash equivalents and deposits with licensed financial institutions as financial assets at amortised cost as these financial assets are held to collect contractual cash flows that represent SPPI.

-The Fund classifies amount due to Trustee, auditors' remuneration, tax agent's fee and other payables and accruals as financial liabilities measured at amortised cost.
+The Fund classifies amount due to Trustee, distribution payable, auditors' remuneration, tax agent's fee, and other payables and accruals as financial liabilities measured at amortised cost.